ledn-reviewer/ledn-frontend-challenge/README.md

   - Use `React Query` to execute all the requests to the endpoints.
   - Build the solution using `Typescript` and `React`.
   - In order to allow us to review a similar set of challenges, do not update, change or edit the mock server.
-  - You're free to add more libraries to package.json that you feel are important for this project, except for:
-    - UI component libraries.
-In order to allow us to review a similar set of challenges, use only Chakra UI (already included in package.json).
+  - You're free to add more libraries to `package.json` that you feel are important for this project, except for UI component libraries.
+In order to allow us to review a similar set of challenges, you many only use Chakra UI.

 * **User interface:**
   - Organize the UI to the best of your knowledge and judgment as if this was a real application.